 Grilling the Tri-tip

 I prefer grilled tri-tip over oven-cooked.
 I've done both and they are both excellent.
 Here we'll talk about grilling your tri-tip.
+(For my instructions on cooking tri-tip in the oven click here.)

 Get the grill nice and hot.
 I shoot for around 400 degrees F. I have a gas grill with three burners.
 I start with the burners all on high.
 Once I'm ready to put the meat on, I set the left one on high, the middle one on low and the right one on low.
 Then I place the tri-tip, fat side up over the space between the center and right low burners.
 It will drip and flare up so don't put it right over the fire.
 This gives a nice indirect heat to the meat.
 The corners of the roast are thinner and cook quicker.
 It's easy to dry them out.

 A lot of wanna-be cowboy grillers poke, and cut, and flip the meat over and over - then poke it again just for good measure.
 Never, ever stab the meat.
 Every hole you make lets more juice run out.
 Poking and flipping the meat should also be done as little as possible.
 Leave your meat alone!
 Let it cook.
+(Note: You can find yourself some good barbeque tongs at the very end of this post.)

 I always flip the meat the exact same number of times for every tri-tip.
 ONCE.
 Flipping the meat does not help your meat cook sooner, or more evenly, or anything.
 It is just the sign of an impatient cook.
 There is only one reason to flip your meat over.
 To cook the other side.
 Do it one time - usually after about 15 minutes of cooking on the first side.